nayyarv/gpus/README.md

 - Blocks are assigned to the SMs
 - NVIDIA provides spreadsheets on optimal block/thread combinations for your data

-## Real world Convolutions

-- Assign calculation to a block/SM
-- Save the convolution parameters to SM cache.
-- Read chunk of matrix into SM cache too
-- Apply convolution with better O(1) - compute bound

 ## Real World Matmul